Cardiopulmonary and Renal Physiology

 Students who successfully complete this unit will be able to:

-- Compare the structure and function of cardiovascular, renal and respiratory systems, and the interactions of these systems
+- Compare the anatomical structure and functions of cardiovascular, respiratory, and renal systems, and the interactions of these systems

-- Interpret physiological data, such as ECG and lung function tests, and examine the underlying physiological mechanisms being assessed by clinical tests
+- Analyse and evaluate physiological data collected, including 12 lead electrocardiography, kidney function, and lung function tests, and examine the underlying physiological mechanisms being assessed by clinical tests

 - Relate the role of the autonomic nervous and endocrine systems in the regulation of normal physiology and predict the impact of dysfunction of the regulatory systems on normal body function

-- Compare and contrast healthy physiological parameters as they apply to cardiovascular, respiratory and renal physiology
+- Compare and contrast healthy physiological and pathophysiological parameters as they apply to cardiovascular, respiratory, and renal physiology

 - Examine how acid-base balance, fluid balance and osmotic regulation are maintained in health and disease